kgd-al/amaze/README.md

 ![maze sample_dark](https://raw.githubusercontent.com/kgd-al/amaze/master/docs/latex/maze/dark.png#gh-dark-mode-only)
 ![maze sample_light](https://raw.githubusercontent.com/kgd-al/amaze/master/docs/latex/maze/light.png#gh-light-mode-only)

+Clues point agents towards the correct direction, which is required for them to solve intersections.
+Traps serve the opposite purpose and are meant to provide more challenge to the maze navigation tasks.
+Finally, Lures are low-danger traps that can be detected using local information only (i.e. go into a wall).

+> **_NOTE:_** The path to solution as well as the finish flag are only visible to the human

 ## Agents

 Agents in AMaze are loosely embodied with only access to local physical information (the current cell)